SuperOfficeDocs/superoffice-docs/user-guide/en/sale/saint/admin/index.md

 ## Periods

 You can specify up to three different periods for counters, so that the SAINT criteria can cover shorter or longer periods.
-If you specify three periods of 30, 60 and 90 days respectively, you will be able to select SAINT criteria for each of these periods.
+If you specify three periods of 30, 60 and 90 days respectively, you can select SAINT criteria for each of these periods.

 ## Creation of new statuses